A Former Capital Burns

 Look at the marker by the cemetery and locate the grave of Benjamin Smith.

 Benjamin Smith was born around 1757 to Sarah Moore, the daughter of the owner of Orton Plantation, and a South Carolina planter.
-He studied in his hometown of Charleston, in Philadelphia, and briefly in London before returning home due to the outbreak of the Revolution.
+He studied in his hometown of Charleston, in Philadelphia, and briefly in London before returning home due to the Revolution.
 After briefly serving in the S.C. militia, he joined the Continental Army and was an aide to Gen. George Washington in the 1776 Battle of Long Island (N.Y.).
-The next year he married the daughter of the Brunswick Customs Collector, Sarah Dry.
-He helped defeat the British two years later at Beaufort, S.C., eventually rising to colonel during the war.
+The next year he married Sarah Dry, Williams’ daughter.
+He helped defeat the British two years later at Beaufort, S.C., eventually rising to colonel.
 He was contracted to rebuild Fort Johnston after the war, and in time was promoted to militia major general.

 Armed Conflict Begins